Philadelphia Military Academy

+This school building was added to the National Register of Historic Places in 1988.

 Program

 The academy is a special admission school.
 Like other military schools, students must adhere to the JROTC program.
 The academy is part of a growing trend, in Philadelphia and other cities, of military schools that are part of the public school system.

 Students in the military academy wear uniforms every day and are always expected to observe military courtesy, including addressing their teachers with "sir" or "ma'am."
 However students are not obligated to enlist after graduation.

 Building

-The school is housed in the former James Elverson Jr. School building located in the Templetown neighborhood of Philadelphia, Pennsylvania.
-Designed by Irwin T. Catharine and built in 1929–1930, it is a three-story, 11 bay, brick building on a raised basement in the Late Gothic Revival-style.
+The school is housed in the former James Elverson Jr. School building, which is located in the Templetown neighborhood of Philadelphia, Pennsylvania.
+Designed by Irwin T. Catharine and built between 1929 and 1930, it is a three-story, eleven-bay bay, brick building that sits on a raised basement.
+It was designed in the Late Gothic Revival-style.
 An addition was built in 1954.
 It features a projecting central entrance pavilion, brick piers, and a castellated parapet.
 It was named for James Elverson, publisher of The Philadelphia Inquirer.

 The building was added to the National Register of Historic Places in 1988.